A tomographic spherical mass map emulator of the KiDS-1000 survey using conditional generative adversarial networks: Introduction

 \section{Introduction}

 The structure of the matter density field is an important source of information for testing cosmological models.
-Large scale weak lensing surveys, such as the Kilo-Degree Survey (KiDS), the Dark Energy Survey (DES), and the Hyper Suprime-Cam (HSC), have made multiple measurements of the matter density $\Omega_M$, clustering strength $\sigma_8$, dark energy equation of state $w$ \cite{kids1000_shear,Amon2021desy3,Secco2021desy3,Hamana2020hsc}, the Hubble constant $H_0$ \cite{DES2018h0}, and tested extension to the standard cosmological $\Lambda$CDM model \cite{Troester2021kids1000,DES20219extended}.
-Stage-IV large scale structure surveys such as the Vera C. Rubin Observatory and Euclid will soon begin observations, and will greatly increase the precision of the measurement of these parameters.
+Large-scale weak lensing surveys, such as the Kilo-Degree Survey (KiDS), the Dark Energy Survey (DES), and the Hyper Suprime-Cam (HSC), have made multiple measurements of the matter density $\Omega_M$, clustering strength $\sigma_8$, dark energy equation of state $w$ \cite{kids1000_shear,Amon2021desy3,Secco2021desy3,Hamana2020hsc}, the Hubble constant $H_0$ \cite{DES2018h0}, and tested extension to the standard cosmological $\Lambda$CDM model \cite{Troester2021kids1000,DES20219extended}.
+Stage-IV large-scale structure surveys such as those carried out by the Vera C. Rubin Observatory and Euclid will soon begin observations, and will greatly increase the precision of the measurement of these parameters.

 While the density field is close to Gaussian at large scales, the non-linear growth of structure dominates the intermediate and small scales.
 Accurate predictions of these scales require dark matter N-body simulations, whether to tune parameters of semi-analytic models (\textsc{HaloFit} \cite{Takahashi2012halofit}, \textsc{HMcode} \cite{Mead2021hmcode}) or to construct the emulators directly (Euclid Emulator \cite{euclid2019euclid}, \textsc{Bacco} \cite{Angulo2020Bacco}, \textsc{CosmicEmu} \cite{Lawrence2017cosmicemu}).
 The reliance on emulator approaches is expected to rise with increasing requirements on prediction precision \cite{Martinelli2021nonlinear}.
 These emulators are typically focused on predicting summary statistics of the density field, most commonly the 3D matter power spectrum $P_k$.
-The predicted $P_k$ signal is then used to calculate the 2-point functions (the power spectrum $C_\ell$ or correlation function $\xi_{\pm}$, and others) of different large scale structure (LSS) observables, such as cosmic shear and galaxy clustering.
+The predicted $P_k$ signal is then used to calculate the 2-point functions (the power spectrum $C_\ell$ or correlation function $\xi_{\pm}$, and others) of different large-scale structure (LSS) observables, such as cosmic shear and galaxy clustering.
 The $P_k$ distribution is then modelled as a multivariate Gaussian, with covariance calculated at a fixed cosmology \cite{Eifler2009covariance}.